kevinyswong/kevinyswong.github.io/index.md

-to vote against their interests so the rich can have lower taxes, those Republicans who sell religious and national purity like Mitch McConnell—whose wife happens to be Chinese and who is responsible for his wealth—and Ted Cruz, and their predecessor William Buckley Jr. who would have rather resorted to lies and elitism rather than accept progress.
+to vote against their interests so the rich can have lower taxes, those Republicans who sell religious and national purity like Mitch McConnell—whose wife happens to be Chinese and who is responsible for his wealth—and Ted Cruz, and their predecessor William Buckley who would have rather resorted to lies and elitism rather than accept progress.
 Why all the opposition to change?
 Martin Luther posting his NINETY-FIVE THESES on a church's door sounds pretty radical.
 A group of 102 religious pilgrims seeking religious freedom sailing on